riceissa/issarice.com/wiki/people.md

 Bolding indicates people I particularly recommend.

+The people within a single tier do not appear in any particular order.

 I don't endorse everything these people say (in fact, I couldn't, since these people often disagree with each other).